Skip to main content

 • Datasource name.

-• Time interval (for the time chunk containing the segment; this corresponds to the segmentGranularity specified at ingestion time).
+• Time interval for the time chunk containing the segment; this corresponds to the segmentGranularity specified at ingestion time.
+Uses the same format as query granularity.

 • Version number (generally an ISO8601 timestamp corresponding to when the segment set was first started).